 Lindsey is the primary example of “you can’t judge a book by its cover.”
-Everyone that is in a bad predicament is not always there by their own choosing.
-That’s why it is unwise to pass judgement on people and their circumstances.
+Everyone that is in a bad predicament is not always there of their own choosing.
+That’s why it is unwise to pass judgment on people and their circumstances.

 Through various steps of intervention, after being called an ‘ass’ upon their not so pleasant introduction.
 Wesley aids this woman and her child.
 By giving them a place to live so they could be reunited.
 And by helping her, found the courage to fly away from his gilded cage.

 Being the eternal optimist, this movie springs hope eternal in humanity.
 Although a CEO going to such great lengths, these days and times, to assist anyone seems idyllically remote.
 Aside from Undercover Boss who’s heard of such things?